-- 200 ml coconut milk
+- 200 ml coconut milk canned

-- salt, to taste
+- salt to taste

 - Using a hand mixer or a stand mixer with the paddle attachment fitted, beat dairy-free spread and peanut butter for 1-2 minutes until creamy.

-Add in 2 cups of icing sugar and beat on medium until combined.
+- Add in 2 cups of icing sugar and beat on medium until combined.
 As mixture thickens, add in vanilla and almond milk.
 Add in extra icing sugar or almond milk if needed until it reaches the right consistency.
 Add pinch of salt to taste if frosting is too sweet.

 - In a small saucepan, heat sugar giving it a stir, scraping the bottom as it starts to melt.
 You will get lumps and may even get some crystals which is ok, just turn the heat down lower and slowly let the sugar melt into a syrup.
 It will start to turn a golden colour.
 If it is getting too dark before the sugar has melted, then your heat is too high – turn it down and wait.

-Once the sugar had melted, add in dairy-free spread and stir through with a whisk until melted.
-Add in coconut cream and whisk to combine.
+- Once the sugar had melted, add in dairy-free spread and stir through with a whisk until melted.
+Add in coconut milk and whisk to combine.
 Let the caramel come to the boil and then let simmer for 5-10 minutes until the mixture becomes an amber colour and it has thickened.
 Add salt to taste.

 - Take the caramel off the heat and allow to cool.
 The mixture will continue to thicken until it has cooled completely.
 Store extra caramel in a airtight jar in the fridge for up to 2 weeks.